shipwright-io/build/docs/buildrun.md

 - Optional:
   - `spec.serviceAccount` - Refers to the SA to use when building the image. (_defaults to the `default` SA_)
   - `spec.timeout` - Defines a custom timeout.
 The value needs to be parsable by [ParseDuration](https://golang.org/pkg/time/#ParseDuration), for example `5m`.
 The value overwrites the value that is defined in the `Build`.
-  - `spec.paramValues` - Override any _params_ defined in the referenced `Build`, as long as their name matches.
+  - `spec.paramValues` - Refers to a name-value(s) list to specify values for `parameters` defined in the `BuildStrategy`.
+This overwrites values defined with the same name in the Build.
   - `spec.output.image` - Refers to a custom location where the generated image would be pushed.
 The value will overwrite the `output.image` value which is defined in `Build`. ( Note: other properties of the output, for example, the credentials cannot be specified in the buildRun spec. )
   - `spec.output.credentials.name` - Reference an existing secret to get access to the container registry.
 This secret will be added to the service account along with the ones requested by the `Build`.
   - `spec.env` - Specifies additional environment variables that should be passed to the build container.
 Overrides any environment variables that are specified in the `Build` resource.
 The available variables depend on the tool that is being used by the chosen build strategy.